-You may use Power Point for your introduction, conclusion and to demonstration images but use SolidWorks or a video made by yourself using SolidWorks for the bulk of your presentation.
+You may use Power Point for your introduction, conclusion and to demonstrate images but use SolidWorks or a video made by yourself using SolidWorks for the bulk of your presentation.

-Presentation materials: Load the instructor's computer - on the desktop - the folder of your presentation materials before the presentations start.
+Presentation materials: Load your presentation materials on the on the desktop of the instructor's computer before class starts (come early).
 Also, email your presentation materials by the beginning of the Final, or there will no grade on the presentation.
 Materials may include images, videos, the pdf of the Power Point and anything else you may want me to post on the website.